HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

-Signature of the equals method is "public boolean equals(Object obj) ".
+Signature of the `equals` method is "public boolean equals(Object obj) ".
-- Note that "public boolean equals(Client client)" will not override the equals method defined in Object.
+- Note that "public boolean equals(Client client)" will not override the `equals` method defined in Object.
 Parameter should be of type Object.
-- The implementation of equals method checks if the id's of both objects are equal.
+- The implementation of `equals` method checks if the ids of both objects are equal.
 If so, it returns true.
 - Note that this is a basic implementation of equals.

 Example